Anguillidae: Sensory

-Anguillidae unlike its other relatives have a fully developed lateral line along their trunk.
-Lateral lines provide the ability for Anguillidae to sense their surrounding environment through water displacement which aids in predation and hunting especially because they are predominantly nocturnal generalists.
+Anguillidae, unlike their other relatives, have a fully developed lateral line along their trunk.
+Lateral lines provide the ability for Anguillidae to sense their surrounding environment through water displacement, which aids in predation and hunting, especially because they are predominantly nocturnal generalists.

 Olfactory senses in this family are heightened for various reasons.
 Within the nasal sac are olfactory cells which have the capability of detecting extremely diluted chemicals as low as three to four molecules.
 This is extremely helpful in their nocturnal endeavors as well as for migratory purposes.
 They use terrestrial odors as cues in migration as well as low salinity and colder temperatures to direct themselves.

 Geomagnetic sensing has been identified as one of the most important specialized senses in this family.
-Unlike the other relatives the Anguillidae are catadromous meaning they must migrate for an extended period and depending on what life stage they are in they may be in the open ocean.
-The Anguillidae were placed in “magnetic displacement” experiment where the geomagnetic north could be altered, and their actions could be monitored.
+Unlike the other relatives, the Anguillidae are catadromous, meaning they must migrate for an extended period and, depending on what life stage they are in, they may be in the open ocean.
+The Anguillidae were placed in a "magnetic displacement" experiment where the geomagnetic north could be altered, and their actions could be monitored.
 The results showed that at different stages of life, the Anguillidae, are capable of responding to the geomagnetic field and will alter their direction of interest accordingly.
 They depend on the intensity and inclination of the magnetic field to migrate.
-Within this experiment they also looked at how the glass eel may rely on the circatidal rhythm in the ocean to work its way back to the coast and into the freshwater systems, but it is not yet fully understood.
+Within this experiment researchers also looked at how the glass eel may rely on the circatidal rhythm in the ocean to work its way back to the coast and into the freshwater systems, but this problem is not yet fully understood.